snystrom/vplot/README.md

     -V, --version    Prints version information

 OPTIONS:
     -f, --fragment-type <fragment-type>    How reads are counted in the matrix.
-Using either the midpoint of the fragment, fragment ends, or the whole fragment [default: midpoint]  [possible
-                                           values: midpoint, ends, fragment]
+Using either the midpoint of the fragment, fragment ends, or the whole fragment [default: midpoint] [alt values: ends, fragment]
     -x, --max-size <max-fragment-size>     Maximum fragment size to include in the V-plot matrix [default: 700]

 ARGS:
     <bam>        Path to an indexed bam file
-    <regions>    Path to a bed file (must be in bed4 format: chr, start, end, strand) Of a region (or regions) in
+    <regions>    Path to a bed file (must be in bed4 format: chr, start, end, strand)
-                 which to generate the vplot matrix.
+                 Of a region (or regions) in which to generate the vplot matrix.
                  If using multiple regions, all entries must be the same width.
 (NOTE: using more than 1 region is poorly supported currently, but technically works)
 ```